Vladimir Kuroyedov: Biography

-He was retired one day before his 61st birthday in 2005, mandatory retirement age for Russian senior officers being 60 (though the President can extend their service tenure in one year increments until 64).

-Conflicting views on Kuroyedov's retirement speculate either that he was fired because he had presided over too many naval embarrassments, including the sinking of Kursk or because the President wished to emphasize the need for greater discipline in the Navy.
+He was retired on 4 September 2005, one day before his 61st birthday, and Admiral Vladimir Masorin assumed command as the next Commander-in-Chief.
+Around this time Kuroyedov had been hospitalized due to an illness, disrupting his ability to carry out his duties.
+Conflicting views on Kuroyedov's retirement speculate either that he was dismissed because he had presided over too many naval embarrassments, including the sinking of Kursk or because the President wished to emphasize the need for greater discipline in the Navy.